 A: No. It’s not – and even if you’re using biodegradeable washing-up liquid and/or soap and shampoo, it’s still not OK.
-MOOP (ie: Matter Out Of Place) rules still apply: if it didn’t come from the Tankwa Karoo, then it’s out of place, and has to be managed to leave as little trace as possible.
-Importantly, in the desert it’s monkey-see-monkey-do, in the sense that if someone sees you dumping liquid of any kind into watercourses or onto the ground, they’ll assume that it’s fine, but this can and has led to people dumping blackwater (ie: chemically-treated toilet effluent) from motorhomes and campervans onto the ground, which is clearly not OK.
-If you, or a campmate, use a chemical toilet, be aware that no pumping facility is offered at our event – all chemically-treated toilets must be pumped out at a municipal sewage pump station (or by the company they were rented from).
+MOOP (ie: Matter Out Of Place) rules still apply: if it didn’t come from the Tankwa Karoo then it’s out of place and has to be managed to leave as little trace as possible.
+Importantly, in the desert it can be monkey-see-monkey-do, in the sense that if someone sees you dumping liquid of any kind into watercourses or onto the ground they’ll assume that it’s fine, but this can and has led to people dumping blackwater (ie: chemically-treated toilet effluent) from motorhomes and campervans onto the ground, which is clearly not OK.
+If you or a campmate use a chemical toilet, be aware that no pumping facility is offered at our event – all chemically-treated toilets must be pumped out at a municipal sewage pump station (or by the company they were rented from).

 Q: Can’t I just dump my water on the roads, or into one of the toilets on site?

 A: Nope, you can’t.
 Greywater contains food particles, oils, and/or biodegradeable soap and shampoo (yes, you should only be using biodegradeable in the desert) – and none of those came from or belong in the desert.
-Unless it’s excess fresh water you’re looking to damp down the dust on roads, all other water (ie: greywater) should be managed by you, because after all, like everything else, you brought it with you, so you need to remove it.
+Unless it’s excess fresh water you’re looking to damp down the dust on roads, all other water (ie: greywater) should be managed by you, because after all like everything else, if you brought it with you need to remove it.